Darolutamide: Pharmacodynamics

 Darolutamide shows some advantages in comparison to enzalutamide and apalutamide, two other second-generation NSAAs.
-It appears to negligibly cross the blood–brain barrier, and hence has reduced risk of seizures and other central side effects from off-target GABAA receptor inhibition.
-In accordance with its diminished central penetration, darolutamide does not appear to increase testosterone levels.
+It has been claimed to negligibly cross the blood–brain barrier, and hence is thought to have a reduced risk of seizures and other central side effects from off-target GABAA receptor inhibition.
+However, darolutamide monotherapy has subsequently been found to increase testosterone levels, a centrally mediated antiandrogenic action.
 Darolutamide has been found to block the activity of all tested/well-known mutant ARs in prostate cancer, including the recently identified clinically-relevant F876L mutation that produces resistance to enzalutamide and apalutamide.
 The medication shows higher affinity and inhibitory potency at the AR relative to enzalutamide and apalutamide in vitro (Ki = 11 nM relative to 86 nM for enzalutamide and 93 nM for apalutamide; IC_{50} = 26 nM relative to 219 nM for enzalutamide and 200 nM for apalutamide).

 Darolutamide inhibits the organic anion transporting polypeptide (OATP) transporters OATP1B1 and OATP1B3 in vitro.
 It shows no inhibition or induction of cytochrome P450 enzymes (CYP1A2, 2A6, 2B6, 2C8, 2C9, 2C19, 2D6, 2E1, 3A4) at clinically relevant concentrations.
 Similarly, darolutamide shows no inhibition of a variety of other transporters (P-glycoprotein, MRP2, BSEP, OATs, OCTs, MATEs, OATP2B1, NTCP) at therapeutic concentrations.